Statistical Inference for Noisy Incomplete Binary Matrix: Model and Estimation

 \end{example}

 As mentioned previously, the considered nonlinear factor model can be viewed as a Bradley-Terry model \citep{bradley1952rank} for directed graphs that is commonly used for modeling pairwise comparisons.
-In Remark~\ref{rmk:BT} below, we discuss this connection and explain the reason why the existing result such as \cite{han2020asymptotic} does not apply to the current setting.
+In Remark~\ref{rmk:BT} below, we discuss this connection and explain the reason why the existing results, such as \citet{han2020asymptotic}, do not apply to the current setting.

 \begin{remark} Data $Y$ under our model setting can be viewed as a bipartite graph with $N+J$ nodes.
 Its adjacency matrix takes the form